awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 # Engine versions for Amazon Aurora PostgreSQL<a name="AuroraPostgreSQL.Updates.20180305"></a>

-Following, you can find information about supported versions of the Aurora with PostgreSQL compatibility database engine\.
+Following, you can find information about supported versions of the Aurora PostgreSQL\-Compatible Edition database engine\.
 An Aurora database has two version numbers; the Aurora version number and the database engine version number\.
 To determine the version numbers of your Aurora PostgreSQL database, see [Identifying your version of Amazon Aurora PostgreSQL](AuroraPostgreSQL.Updates.md#AuroraPostgreSQL.Updates.Versions)\.

 To determine which PostgreSQL engine versions are available in an AWS Region, use the [describe\-db\-engine\-versions](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.
 For example: